-A Biblical St. Bernard name that is a reference to a strong, fearless hero.
+A Biblical St. Bernard’s name is a reference to a strong, fearless hero.

-A name of Latin roots which literally means “the greatest” – perfect for your magnificent St. Bernard.
+A name of Latin roots means “the greatest” – perfect for your magnificent St. Bernard.

 For dog owners who want to keep things simple and stick as close to the name of the breed as possible, Bernard is a suitable choice for a St. Bernard name.